oriya-cohen/sudoku_solver/README.md

  * the current working file is sudoku_solver01.py
  - it gets an image
  - recognizes that sudoku numbers
- - than it solves and print the solution aquired by backtracking
+ - than it solves and print the solution acquired by backtracking